microsoft/service-fabric-observer/Documentation/Plugins.md

 #### Note that starting in version 2.2.8.31, ClusterObserver supports the FO plugin model.
 So, you can build cluster-level monitoring plugins should you so desire.

-1. Create a new .NET Standard (2.0) library project.
+1. Create a new .net core library project.

 2. Install the latest Microsoft.ServiceFabricApps.FabricObserver.Extensibility nupkg from https://www.nuget.org/profiles/ServiceFabricApps into your plugin project.